CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 Any type of air conditioning requires a precise planning taking into account all influencing parameters including a corresponding economic analysis.
 When using cabinets with their own air-conditioning, it is also important to ensure that air-conditioning units on side walls or doors can reduce the opening angle of cabinet doors and possibly protrude into escape routes.
 If possible, the room layout should be planned in such a way that air-conditioning technology can be retrofitted to cabinets in case of need.

-It is advisable to make uniform guidelines for the equipment and use of cabinet systems in the institution.
+It is advisable to set uniform standards for the equipment and use of cabinet systems in the institution.
 The cabling of the cabinets with each other must be planned carefully.

 3 Further information
 ------------------------------